pconrad-fb/markdown/markdown-dreams/docs/tools/tools-git-basics.md

 ## How to Git

-These are the commands that make up the steps in the Git branching workflows.
+These are the commands that make up the steps in the Git workflows.

 ### Pull